maany/cern-docker-lwce/CE/README.md

    - wn-list.conf : list the fully qualified domain name of the worker codes
    - edgusers.conf

-Please note that the final direcrory structure should look like:
+Please note that the final direcrory structure inside the CE directory should look like:
 ```
 .
-├── CE
-│   ├── ce-config
+├── ce-config
-│   │   ├── CE
+│   ├── CE
-│   │   │   ├── cream-info.def
+│   │   ├── cream-info.def
-│   │   │   ├── edgusers.conf
+│   │   ├── edgusers.conf
-│   │   │   ├── groups.conf
+│   │   ├── groups.conf
-│   │   │   ├── users.conf
+│   │   ├── users.conf
-│   │   │   └── wn-list.conf
+│   │   └── wn-list.conf
-│   │   ├── host-certificates
+│   ├── host-certificates
-│   │   │   ├── hostcert.pem
+│   │   ├── hostcert.pem
-│   │   │   └── hostkey.pem
+│   │   └── hostkey.pem
-│   │   └── init.sh
+│   └── init.sh
-│   └── Dockerfile
-├── CE-baked
-│   ├── docker-compose.yml
-│   └── Dockerfile
+├── Dockerfile
 └── README.md
 ```
 # Get the Docker Image

 You can either download the docker image directly from [Docker Hub](https://hub.docker.com/r/maany/lightweight-site-ce/) or you can build the image on your machine using the Dockerfile included in the source code.

  ## Download Docker Image